 The draft parameters and standards are grouped into one of four (or five, when needed) field review cycles; each cycle lasts three weeks.

-At the conclusion of each cycle, the comments are collated by staff for reviewed by one of the ACR Council Steering Committee member-led committees (aka Council Reconciliation Committees).
+At the conclusion of each cycle, the comments are the comments are collated by staff for reviewed by one of the ACR Council Steering Committee member-led committees (aka Council Reconciliation Committees).
 Noncontroversial editorial changes and errors identified through the commenting process are incorporated into the document prior to review by the committee, leaving only substantive comments, which may be resolved through email.
 When appropriate, a conference call is held by a Council Reconciliation Committee to allow commenters and writing committee members the opportunity to discuss suggested language and determine possible revisions.

 The applicable collaborating societies receive the “final draft” document which will be presented at the ACR annual meeting in May.
 Collaborating societies are asked to acknowledge the final draft document receipt and are provided an opportunity to state any concerns prior to the annual meeting, to expedite communication prior to approval considerations.
 No changes can be made to the final draft documents until they are presented for approval to ACR Council at the ACR Annual Meeting.